-Using this newly innovated CT software, full body (i.e. neck to thighs) CT scans were obtained from 1,225 female (518) and male (707) subjects, aged 18-88.
-Percent central body fat (%cBF) was determined by quantifying the adipose tissue volume from the dome of the liver to the pubic symphysis (Figure).
-Calcium score was determined from the calcium content of coronary arteries.
+TABLE: Body Mass Index, Percent Central Body Fat, and Calcium Scores According to Selected Variables Taken from 1,225 Patients arteries.
 Relationships between %cBF, body mass index (BMI), and several cardio-metabolic disorders were assessed controlling for age, sex, and race.
 Higher %cBF was significantly greater for those with Type 2 diabetes and hypertension, but not stroke or hypercholesterolemia.
 BMI and %cBF correlated roughly equally with diabetes and hypertension.
-Calcium scoring significantly correlated with all measurements of cardiovascular health, including hypertension, hypercholesterolemia, and heart disease (Table).
+Calcium scoring significantly correlated with all measurements of cardiovascular health, including hypertension, hypercholesterolemia, and heart disease (Table).5